Southeastern Aesthetic Surgery

 Laser surgery is effective at removing or diminishing scars, imperfections, or growths with minimum bleeding, bruising, and scarring.
 Laser surgery may be used to treat a variety of other conditions such as birthmarks, spider veins, rosacea, melasma, uneven color or texture, and a number of other skin conditions.

 Many individuals require reconstructive surgery to restore functionality as well as to remove scars from an area of the body affected by illness, injury, surgery, or hereditary conditions.
-Our team of skilled surgeons include board-certified plastic surgeon Dr. Troy Austin and Dr. Manuel Medina, perform reconstructive surgery in the vicinity of Augusta, Evans, Columbia County, and nearby areas in Georgia and South Carolina.
+Our team of skilled surgeons include board-certified plastic surgeon Dr. Troy Austin, perform reconstructive surgery in the vicinity of Augusta, Evans, Columbia County, and nearby areas in Georgia and South Carolina.
 Contact us today!